 About the author

-Stephen Lackey is SmartBug's VP of Marketing and he is based out of Charlotte, NC.
+Stephen Lackey was formerly SmartBug's VP of Marketing and he is based out of Charlotte, NC.
 His background is hyper-focused on marketing and sales enablement, working at Fortune 500 companies, startups, and other industry disruptors.
 His marketing degree is paired with an MBA where Stephen seeks to uncover the 'why behind the why' within marketing data to drive top line revenue.
 Read more articles by Stephen Lackey.